Cherreads

 It didn't roar to announce itself.
 It roared to move us.

-The silence in the jungle thickened, suffocating and absolute.
+The silence in the jungle thickened.

 We walked exactly where it wanted us to go.